Back to Top

 Good Intentions

-If we've learned anything from the American Prohibition Era (1920-1933), it's that criminalizing an act or a product does not eliminate that act or product itself, but merely drives it underground.
-Yes, there were some distinct improvements as a result of passing the 18th Amendment (which prohibited the sale, distribution, and consumption of alcoholic beverages), at least for a couple of years.
+Remember Prohibition?
+A splendid time when America decided that alcohol was the root of all evil.
+In the end, it only led to speakeasies and bootlegging—making crime as popular as, well, bootlegged alcohol.
+What we don't seem to have learned from that period is that criminalizing an act, or a product does not eliminate that act or product itself, but merely drives it underground.
+Yes, there were some distinct improvements as a result of passing the 18th Amendment, at least for a couple of years.
 Many people were forced to "sober up" and change their lives.
 Worker production improved as a result of people not showing up to work intoxicated, so companies prospered.
 As an indirect result, families also prospered financially, and personal health began to improve.
 There were fewer incidents of alcoholism, cirrhosis, and there were fewer accidents.
 Domestic abuse, stealing, public intoxication, murder, theft, prostitution, and disorderly conduct incidents all declined significantly.

 Disastrous Results